Li-Chongyi/Water-Net_Code/README.md

 # TensorFlow-Water-Net
 This is the code of the implementation of the underwater image enhancement network (Water-Net) described in "Chongyi Li, Chunle Guo, Wenqi Ren, Runmin Cong, Junhui Hou, Sam Kwong, Dacheng Tao , <An Underwater Image Enhancement Benchmark Dataset and Beyond> IEEE TIP 2019".
 If you use our code or dataset for academic purposes, please consider citing our paper.
 Thanks.

-# Requirment
+# Requirement
-TensorFlow 1.x and Matlab.
+TensorFlow 1.x, Cuda 8.0, and Matlab.
 The missed vgg.py has been added.
+The requirement.txt has been added.

 ## **Usage**